Demario Davis: Personal life

 Davis is a devout Christian.
 His cousin was former NFL quarterback Steve McNair.
 Davis married in 2012 and has five children, 4 girls and one boy, with his wife Tamela.
 During the 2019 season, Davis was fined $7,000 by the NFL for wearing a headband in Week 3 with the words "Man of God" on it, though the fine was later repealed.

+Davis's devotion to community service has earned him recognition as the New Orleans Saints’ nominee for the Walter Payton NFL Man of the Year Award in 2020, 2022, and 2025.
+Along with his wife Tamela, he founded the Devoted Dreamers Foundation and launched the Devoted Dreamers Academy, a youth leadership and development program designed to equip students with tools for success through education, mentorship, character building, and life skills.
+Additionally, Davis has worked with the 18th Ward to launch a leadership development program to work in teams to fix real world problems in the New Orleans area.